 For a more romantic activity, wander down the walkway bordered by blooming Magnolia trees or take in the sculptures on the scenic Art Walk.

 When you need a quick break from downtown Roanoke, retreat to the nearby Wasena Park for a central but serene refuge.
 Explore the Roanoke Valley Greenway and the nearby Roanoke River from this convenient jumping-off point.

 At Wasena Park, you can catch a local sporting event or host your own game at the outdoor tennis courts, baseball diamond, basketball court, or skate park.
-A scoreboard, court lights, and bleachers give you everything you need for a little friendly competition.
+Amenities like a scoreboard, court lights, and bleachers give you everything you need for a little friendly competition.
 Kids can burn off some energy on the playground.